AndreaCodegoni/Tiny_model_4_CD/README.md

 ## Dataset

-You can find the original datasets at this two links:
+You can find the original datasets at these two links:

 LEVIR-CD: https://justchenhao.github.io/LEVIR/